0xAX/linux-insides/SysCall/linux-syscall-4.md

 return do_execveat_common(AT_FDCWD, filename, argv, envp, 0);
 ```

 The `do_execveat_common` function does main work - it executes a new program.
 This function takes similar set of arguments, but as you can see it takes five arguments instead of three.
 The first argument is the file descriptor that represent directory with our application, in our case the `AT_FDCWD` means that the given pathname is interpreted relative to the current working directory of the calling process.
 The fifth argument is flags.
 In our case we passed `0` to the `do_execveat_common`.
-We will check in a next step, so will see it latter.
+We will check in a next step, so will see it later.

 First of all the `do_execveat_common` function checks the `filename` pointer and returns if it is `NULL`.
-After this we check flags of the current process that limit of running processes is not exceed:
+After this we check flags of the current process that limit of running processes is not exceeded:

 ```C
 if (IS_ERR(filename))